 Kids and parents are looking forward to activities they may have been deprived of during the pandemic.
 Activities such as day and overnight camps, sports, or recreational swimming may involve a confusing array of cans and cannots.
 The best way to navigate the hodgepodge of rules is to cross-check what the organization running the activity is doing with what the CDC is recommending and what your local jurisdiction requires.

 For the most part, kids should wear a mask and be kept 3 feet apart, Dr. Smit says.
 For more specifics, check out the following websites:

-One way to make activities safer while your children are not vaccinated is to do them outside.
+One way to make activities safer is to do them outside.
 Evidence collected from studies and contact tracing from around the world shows transmission of coronavirus outside is extremely rare, according to Glucoft.

 “When experts looked at how people got COVID-19, most often it was indoors,” she says.
 “If it did occur outdoors, it was related to densely populated events like sports.
 It doesn’t mean being outdoors carries no risk, but it is a much lower risk than being in an indoor space.”

 Hosting a barbecue in your backyard, for example, might be minimally risky, especially if it is with a small group of people and most adults are vaccinated.
 If you move indoors as it gets cold at night the situation might warrant more caution, according to Glucoft.